Meta Phone Screen: What It Tests and How to Pass It

 The two-problem structure is one of the most misunderstood parts of this interview.
 You need to complete both problems to have a real shot at passing.

 A lot of candidates treat the second problem as a bonus.
 It isn't.
-One perfect solution and a blank second problem is a weak signal.
-Two clean-enough solutions, with complexity analysis and working logic, is what interviewers are looking for.
+One perfect solution and a blank second is a weak signal.
+Two clean-enough solutions with complexity analysis is the bar.

 The other constraint that catches people off guard: Meta disables code execution in CoderPad.
 You can write code.
 You cannot run it.
 No syntax highlighting either.

 Practice writing code you'd trust without a compiler.
 Structured loops, explicit variable names, no "I'll fix that after I test it."
-If your debugging workflow is "run it and see," you are not ready for this interview.
+The off-by-one errors you'd normally catch on the first run are the ones that quietly cost you the offer.

-Both problems are LeetCode medium, sometimes leaning medium-hard.
-You won't get a classic two-sum.
+Officially, both problems are LeetCode easy or medium.
+In practice, the mediums lean toward the harder end of that bucket.
+The public "medium" tag spans everything from Two Sum II to LRU Cache.
+Meta's phone screen pool sits closer to LRU Cache.
 Expect a variant of merge intervals, a sliding window with a specific constraint, a graph traversal with a twist, or a tree problem that requires tracking multiple values per node.

 Meta likes variants of well-known patterns.
 The structure is familiar but the specific requirement is just different enough that a memorized solution won't quite fit.
 They're checking whether you understand the pattern or just know the answer by heart.